 The rate of bio-degradation of the stool is affected by the condition of the environment depending on the types of microorganisms and physical factors including UV radiation, temperature and oxygen etc. It takes more than 6 months in a controlled environment to decompose.
 The team believes that their testing and trials are a step closer to a better and more cyclical approach to design, where the current “buy and discard” approach of consumption is objected to.
 The stool will be expected to be used by multiple generations.
 But when it comes to the end of the product's life, it can disappear responsibly.

 The limits of the prototyping and manufacturing process are constantly pushed by improving the production methods as well as the material combination.
-The first batch of Triplex Stool prototypes were made with hand-laid process where multiple layers of flax fibre fabric were put together with bio-resin applied on moulds for vacuum bagging.
+The first batch of Triplex Stool prototypes were made with a hand-laid process where multiple layers of flax fibre fabric were put together with bio-resin applied into moulds for vacuum bagging.
 The final prototypes were made using flax fibre and biodegradable PLA with the help of aluminium moulds.
 The team is also trying out other manufacturing processes that involve infusion and autoclave.

 Information submitted by the maker and edited by the Future Materials Bank.